slavenf/sfl-library/doc/static_vector.md

 ```
 namespace sfl
 {
-    template < typename T, std::size_t N>
+    template < typename T, std::size_t N >
     class static_vector;
 }
 ```

 `sfl::static_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+This container **never** uses dynamic memory management.

-The number of elements in static vector cannot be greater than `N` and dynamic memory management is never used.
+The number of elements in static vector **cannot** be greater than `N`.
+Attempting to insert more than `N` elements into this container results in **undefined behavior**.
 Size `N` is specified at the compile time as a template parameter.

 `sfl::static_vector` is **not** specialized for `bool`.